Acts Chapter Two

 Acts 2:26 & 27

-Therefore my heart is glad and my tongue rejoices; my body also will live in hope, because you will not abandon me to the grave, nor will you let your Holy One see decay.
+For this reason, my heart was glad; and my tongue rejoiced; and now my body too will live on in the certain hope that you will not abandon me to Sh'ol or let your Holy One see decay.

 Peter is still quoting King David here and it is a very good model for us.
 David says, in the first part of the quote that his "heart is glad and my tongue rejoices".
 He says this because of the verse before and the fact that the Lord is always with him.
 He goes on to say that he will live in hope because of the promise of not being abandoned to the grave.
 We need to ask ourselves every day if we are living in hope and rejoicing.
 If we are doing that, then those around us will be able to see Jesus through us and that is what it is all about.
 David finishes off this verse by saying that God would not let his Holy One see decay.
 That is what has happened not long before Peter addressed this crowd of Jews.
 Jesus died on the cross for our sins but did not remain in the tomb to see decay.
 He was resurrected and Peter is using King David to make them see that, through Jesus, these words have been fulfilled.